On the symplectic geometry of branched hyperbolic surfaces in genus two: Revisiting one-holed tori

 \subsection{Explicit parametrization}

-It is possible to write down the images of $a$ and $b$ under a representation $\rho$ representing a point of $\chi_t(\Sigma,\psl)$ with Fenchel--Nielsen coordinates $(\ell,\tau)$.
-We include it as we think it may be useful for experimenting and computer simulations.
+It is possible to write explicit formulas for the images of the generators $a$ and $b$ under a representation $\rho$ representing a point of $\chi_t(\Sigma,\psl)$ with Fenchel--Nielsen coordinates $(\ell,\tau)$ when $t<2$.
+We include them as we think they may be useful for experiments and computer simulations.
 We derived the formulas below from those of Parker--Parkkonen in the parabolic case $\Tr\rho(c)=-2$~\cite[Section~1]{parker-parkonnen}.
+The reader may want to have Figure~\ref{fig:polygon-upper-half-plane} at hand to follow the construction.

 We start by introducing two auxiliary parameters.
 Let $\lambda=\ell/2$ and $\eta>0$ be given by